 - Line an 8-inch springform with parchment paper or grease it with some oil.
 Carefully place the dough into the springform.
 It should look like this.
 Let it rest again for about 10 minutes.

-- Fry veggies and mushrooms in a skillet with a little bit of oil over medium heat for about 5 minutes.
+- Saute veggies and mushrooms in a skillet with a little oil over medium heat for about 5 minutes.
 Add salt, pepper, and Italian spices to taste.
 You can also add red pepper flakes if you like it spicy.

-- Then add layers of the fried veggies, tomato sauce, and more vegan cheese (sauce).
+- Also, add more vegan cheese (sauce).
 Place the pizza back in the oven for another 20 minutes.